dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 ::: moniker range=">= aspnetcore-2.0"

-<xref:Microsoft.AspNetCore.Cors.Infrastructure.CorsPolicyBuilder.SetIsOriginAllowedToAllowWildcardSubdomains*> &ndash; Sets the <xref:Microsoft.AspNetCore.Cors.Infrastructure.CorsPolicy.IsOriginAllowed*> property of the policy to be a function that allows origins to match a configured wildcarded domain when evaluating if the origin is allowed.
+<xref:Microsoft.AspNetCore.Cors.Infrastructure.CorsPolicyBuilder.SetIsOriginAllowedToAllowWildcardSubdomains*> &ndash; Sets the <xref:Microsoft.AspNetCore.Cors.Infrastructure.CorsPolicy.IsOriginAllowed*> property of the policy to be a function that allows origins to match a configured wildcard domain when evaluating if the origin is allowed.

   [!code-csharp[](cors/sample/CorsExample4/Startup.cs?range=100-104&highlight=4)]